aditp928/sequelizeBurger/README.md

 Utilitzes Node, Express, Handlebars.

 Sequelize, a promise-based ORM for Node.js.
+Practices the use of CRUD operations to query the SQL database.